 Can people in IT solve any Technical problem?

 I solve tech problems in my circle.
-So even though I am just a web developer, I have learned a lot of skills solving problems of other people.
-This skills may or may not have been related to my area of expertise but I will say I have surely learned a lot.
+So even though I am just a web developer, I have learned a lot of skills in solving the problems of other people.
+These skills may or may not have been related to my area of expertise but I will say I have surely learned a lot.
 So I can edit videos, do some good photoshop, open and repair laptops, computers, smart-phones.
-I once learned how to manage an enterprise level wireless router and a lot of other things that I probably wouldn’t have normally.
+I once learned how to manage an enterprise-level wireless router and a lot of other things that I probably wouldn’t have normally.

 But something that I find annoying is people expecting me to do something within minutes.
 Something that non-tech geeks need to understand is that one cannot memorize all features or errors.
 We as tech-savvy people just look at the screen, see what buttons do, maybe try clicking something and then act upon it.
 So it gets really frustrating when someone asks me which button should they click next without me knowing what options are available.

 A person working in the IT sector is subjected to a lot of requests regarding technology.
 These requests may or may not fall in the zone or range of their expertise.
 The Internet is too big for anyone.
 So it becomes virtually impossible for someone to be able to solve everything thrown at them.
 But I feel that trying once in a while to solve things beyond our field of expertise opens up new doors for us.